howardvickers/galvanize-capstone-asthma/README.md

 * Florida
 * New Jersey

-#### Data Considerations
+~~#### Data Considerations
 **Age:** Asthma hospitalization rates were available as adjusted for age.
 Rates were for both adults and children.

 **Single Year Analysis:** Asthma hospitalization rates are likely affected by short-term (exacerbatory) factors and so a longer term consideration of how factors may determine prevalence rates (over perhaps many years) was not considered necessary.

 **Gender:** Asthma has a greater prevalence in boys before puberty and yet a higher prevalence in women in adulthood.
 Population gender differences between counties was therefore not included.

 **Specific Sources of Pollution:** Wells and power plants were considered as potential sources of pollution.
 However, data was ambiguous as to activity level (active/disused/etc) and initial data exploration suggested the relationships may not map to a county level.
-Therefore specific pollutant levels were considered to better capture the nature of pollution.
+Therefore specific pollutant levels were considered to better capture the nature of pollution.  ~~

-#### Plots
+### Plots
-**Scatter Matrix**
+~~**Scatter Matrix**
-The below scatter matrix indicates the potential nature of relationships between the variables.
+The below scatter matrix indicates the potential nature of relationships between the variables.~~ Scatter plot for presentation.

-< image here >

 **Distribution of Incidence**
 The below distribution of incidence demonstrates the range of levels of hospitalization rates across all counties in the four states.